Huotes/CommitMaker/README.md

 Chuck Norris's first program was kill -9.

 Most tough men eat nails for breakfast.
 Chuck Norris does all of his grocery shopping at Home Depot.

+Chuck Norris can blow bubbles with beef jerky.